MiguelLoureiro98/TimeSeries/README.md

 For more information on these models, see [[2](#2), [3](#3), [4](#4)].

-When forecasting using an n<sup>th-order model<sup> and a forecasting horizon of h, the time and memory complexities of the models are as follows:
+When forecasting using an n<sup>th-order model</sup> and a forecasting horizon of h, the time and memory complexities of the models are as follows:

 | Model | Time complexity | Memory complexity |
 | :----: | :----: | :----: |